ConnectedHomes/kafka-topic-monitor/README.md

 The tool allows collecting some topic metrics from Kafka and reporing them to Graphite or a similar system using Carbon protocol.
 The main purpose was to monitor consumer lag.

+Note that this tool was designed to be used with Kafka 0.9 new consumers only - the consumer offsets are read from Kafka's \__consumer_offset topic.

 ## Installation
 You need as least Ruby 2.1 because it is required by ruby-kafka.
 Then install the ruby-kafka itself:
 ```